 Sell-by, Use-by, Dates

-Most canned food products have a “for best quality use by” date stamped on the top or bottom of the can.
-“Expiration” dates are rarely found on canned food.
+While “expiration” dates are rarely found on canned foods, most canned food products have a “use by” date stamped on the top or bottom of the can.

-The general rule of thumb is that as long as the can is intact, not rusty and not bulging, the food is probably OK.
-In general, many say that canned food has a shelf life of at least two years from the date of processing.
+As a general ‘rule of thumb’, as long as the can is intact, not rusty and not bulging, the food is probably okay.
+In general, many agree that canned foods have a conservative shelf life of (at least) two years from the date of processing.

 It is generally considered that canned food retains its safety and (diminishing) nutritional value well beyond two years, while it may have some variation in quality, such as a change of color and texture.

 Canning is a high-heat process that renders the food commercially sterile.

 Food safety is not an issue for properly canned products kept on the shelf or in the pantry for long periods of time.
 In fact, canned food has an almost indefinite shelf life at moderate temperatures (75° F and below).
 Canned food as old as 100 years has been found in sunken ships and it has still been micro-biologically safe!

 No one will recommend keeping canned food for 100 years, however if the can is intact, not dented or bulging, it is likely edible.

 When in doubt, cook it (which you probably would do anyway).